Royal Palace of Caserta: The park

 Many figures from classical Antiquity were modelled by Gaetano Salomone for the gardens of the Reggia and were executed by large workshops.

-Contemporary observers noted that the Caserta surpassed all other European royal palaces, including its models, in one particular aspect: the combination of completeness and stateliness.
-This is attributed to the spacious oval piazza in front of the edifice's south side.

 UNESCO World Heritage Site

 The palace was listed as a UNESCO World Heritage Site in 1997.
 According to the rationale, the palace, "whilst cast in the same mould as other 18th-century royal establishments, is exceptional for the broad sweep of its design, incorporating not only an imposing palace and park but also much of the surrounding natural landscape and an ambitious new town laid out according to the urban planning precepts of its time."

-In popular culture

-In 1998, the palace was a filming location for Star Wars: Episode I – The Phantom Menace, specifically as the interior of the Theed City Naboo Palace.
-It was used as a location for four days after it had been closed to visitors.
-Scenes with explosions were filmed on replica sets in Leavesden Studios in England to avoid damaging the actual palace.
-In addition, scenes from Star Wars: Episode II – Attack of the Clones were also filmed at the palace, specifically in the Upper Vestibule.

-The Royal Palace of Caserta has also been the site of other notable films and television series, such as The Great, Mission: Impossible III, Angels & Demons, Kaos, Conclave, The Two Popes, and Ferdinando and Carolina among others.